Ask Deer Creek Family Dental if our services are right for youMake an Appointment

 - During the time period between the two appointments, a dental laboratory will fabricate the crown.
 Two weeks or so are usually allotted for this process.

-Your dentist at Deer Creek Family Dental will evaluate whether a traditional crown is a good option for you.
+Your provider at Deer Creek Family Dental will evaluate whether a traditional crown is a good option for you.
 Call us at 913-345-2273.